Covert Communication over Adversarially Jammed Channels: Proof of theorem

 \section{Proof of theorem~\ref{thm:achievable}}

 When the amount of shared key $\Delta(n) \in (\Omega(\log(n)),o(\sqrt{n}))$ (small-sized key regime\footnote{In fact, as we shall see, $\Delta(n) = 6\log(n)$ suffices.}), Theorem~\ref{thm:achievable} indicates that the optimal throughput $t(q,\epsilon_d) I_B(p,q)$ is achievable as long as $I_J(q)<I_B(p,q)$, and this is the main focus of this section.
-We introduce our coding scheme in Sub-section~\ref{sec:code}, and sketch the proofs of reliability and covertness in Sub-sections~\ref{sec:reliability} and~\ref{sec:covertness}, respectively.
-After proving the above achievability results for small-sized key regime, it is then relatively straightforward to extend the achievability results to moderate-sized key regime and large-sized key regime, and we discuss such extensions in detail in Sub-section~\ref{sec:large}.
+We introduce our coding scheme in Subsection~\ref{sec:code}, and sketch the proofs of reliability and covertness in Subsections~\ref{sec:reliability} and~\ref{sec:covertness}, respectively.
+After proving the above achievability results for small-sized key regime, it is then relatively straightforward to extend the achievability results to moderate-sized key regime and large-sized key regime, and we discuss such extensions in detail in Subsection~\ref{sec:large}.